Roulade au Chocolat Saint Valentin

 Since the recipe is given in steps, here's the whole shopping list:

 Incidentally, you can tell that it was originally a recipe from a Japanese source because of the rather precise amounts listed for the ingredients - for some reason, Japanese recipes are very exact.
-This originally appeared in an issue of Today's Cooking magazine, the companion magazine for a long-running cooking show on NHK TV of the same name.
-I have about 50 of these magazines, and they are always useful - even the ones dating back to the '70s that I got from my mother.
+This originally appeared in a 1970s issue of Today's Cooking Magazine, the companion magazine for a long-running cooking show on NHK TV of the same name.
+I have more than 100 of these magazines, and I treasure them dearly.
+The older issues belonged to my mother but now I own the lot, from the '70s up to 2009.

 I've divided this into 4 steps: the bisquit or sponge, the almond buttercream, the ganache, and finally the assembly.
 [Edit: I had an extra egg in the original ingredients..there is no egg in the almond buttercream.
 Also, the yolk is just mixed in at the very end to the chocolate ganache.]

-Preheat the oven to about 150°C or 300° F. Line a sponge pan (or a metal pan about 30cm x 20cm, or 12 inches x 8 inches or so, with a lip) with a teflon baking paper like Bake-o-Glide.
-Alternatively use greased parchment paper.
+Preheat the oven to 150°C or 300° F. Line a sponge pan (or a metal pan about 30cm x 20cm, or 12 inches x 8 inches or so, with a lip) with a teflon baking paper like Bake-o-Glide or buttered kitchen parchment paper.

 Add 30g/ 1 oz (or about rounded 2 Tbs) of sugar to the egg yolks, and beat at high speed until the mixture is a very very pale yellow (sort of the color of undyed cheddar), and it falls in ribbons from the whisk.